-A clothes brush or electric bobble remover is suitable for winter materials like merino and wool.
+A clothes brush or electric bobble remover suits winter materials like merino and wool.
 But, the delicate fibres of cashmere need a specialist tool.

-Any bobbles that appear on cashmere can be combed out before washes with a cashmere comb.
-If, though they are proving extra difficult to get rid you can (carefully) use a razor to remove.
+Any bobbles on cashmere can be combed out before washing with a cashmere comb.
+If they are proving extra difficult to get rid of, you can (carefully) use a razor to remove them.

-Like with a shoe shine kit, considering the price of cashmere it is well worth investing in professional tools keep it remove any appearance of wear and tear.
+Like with a shoe shine kit, considering the price of cashmere, it is well worth investing in professional tools to keep it and remove any appearance of wear and tear.